RodriDev23/Waybar-MacOS-Style/README.md

-# Waybar Configuration for macOS Style Menu Bar
+# Waybar Config - macOS Menu Bar Style

 This repository contains a Waybar configuration that emulates the style of the menu bar in macOS.